single-spa/single-spa.js.org/blog/2024-03-15-top-5-microfrontend-hosting-solutions.md

 [Baseplate Cloud](https://baseplate.cloud/) tops the list for its ease of use and specific focus on single-spa hosting.
 Because it was made by the creator of single-spa, Baseplate's features have been informed by years of microfrontend and single-spa consultancies, making it the easiest microfrontend hosting choice for single-spa.
 Everything about the product simplifies and automates as much of the complexity as possible, and it’s hard to find advantages in other solutions that beat this fact.
 Baseplate will probably be the best choice for any company that is prioritizing a streamlined cloud hosting experience.

-Its feature-set is comparable to the job function of multiple software developers, so it can be used to free up a lot of development resources without increasing the size of the development team.
-This easily makes up for its somewhat higher upfront cost.
+Baseplate's feature set automates the job functions of multiple software developers and frees up a lot of development resources without increasing the size of the development team.
+This easily offsets the cost of Baseplate's services.

 Baseplate supports the following features: